Inclusion & Diversity

 The group has supported many charity events over the years, raising money for HIV awareness through red ribbon sales in the Winter term and different LGBTQ+ charities across Pride months through bake sales, competitions, and raffles.

 Anyone is welcome to join.
-Come and visit the group in E9 on a Tuesday lunchtime.
+Come and visit the group in IT3 on a Wednesday lunchtime.

 Check out our Wales High LGBTQ+ Twitter account, which offers a range of information, news and updates with events and activities the school has been participating in.